London Metal Exchange: LME Clear

 LME Clear is the clearing house for the London Metal Exchange.
 Launched in 2014 it was designed and built in consultation with the market to provide cost-efficient, EMIR compliant clearing and settlement services, using cutting-edge technology.
 LME Clear has announced the appointment of David Warren as Chairman effective July 20, 2023.
 David will succeed Marco Strimer, who will step down as chairman at the end of his term of office.

 History

 LME can trace its history to metals trading in Royal Exchange, London.

 It was purchased by Hong Kong Exchanges and Clearing in 2012.

 In March 2022, LME was sued by Elliott Management, an American hedge fund.
-The hedge fund sued for $456 million, claiming that LME acted "unreasonably and irrationally" when it canceled nickel trades made on March 8, 2022.
+The hedge fund sued for $456 million, claiming that LME acted "unreasonably and irrationally" when it cancelled nickel trades made on 8 March, 2022.
 Jane Street Global Trading also sued LME for $15.3 million over its cancelled nickel trades in March.
 Both lawsuits were filed in the High Court of Justice.
 In November 2023, the court ruled in LME's favor, with Elliott and Jane Street appealing the decision to the Court of Appeals.

 In March 2025, the Financial Conduct Authority fined the London Metal Exchange £9.2m after it failed to prevent extreme volatility in the nickel market in March 2022.